Skip to main content

 Baseball Caps

-I've owned quite a few baseball caps over the years from fitted, snap backs, mesh truckers and so on.
-And generally, I wear a hat either to protect myself from the elements or when I'm lazy and didn't fix my hair.
+I've owned quite a few baseball caps over the years, ranging from fitted and snapbacks to mesh truckers.
+Generally, I wear a hat either to protect myself from the elements or when I'm feeling lazy and didn’t fix my hair.

-In keeping with the minimalist theme, I've preferred either single color black or white hats, with as few designs or logos.
-It's quite easy to find a decent baseball cap for about $10 at various discount retailers and even less online from Amazon.
+In keeping with a minimalist theme, I prefer either single-color black or white hats, with as few designs or logos as possible.
+It's easy to find a decent baseball cap for about $10 at various discount retailers and even less online from Amazon.

 Mesh Caps for the Breeze

 For hot weather or when I anticipate sweating, mesh trucker hats offer the most utility.
-Otherwise, I favor the classic snap back and try to get them slight oversize.
+Otherwise, I favor the classic snapback style and often look for slightly oversized options.

 Logo Caps

-Back in the day, I favored logo caps from a favorite sports team or some name brand.
-My favorite was my NY Yankees and another was a simple white Adidas logo snap back.
+In the past, I favored logo caps from my favorite sports teams or name brands.
+My favorites included a New York Yankees cap and a simple white Adidas logo snapback.

 Simple is Best

-By no means do I consider myself an expert and continue to learn and discover new things everyday.
-It's been quite a personal journey of mine discovering what works and what doesn't and what surprised me is quite often the plain classics seem to fit my style the best and I now maintain a small collection of black and white baseball caps with at least 1 or 2 of them being trucker caps.
+By no means do I consider myself an expert; I continue to learn and discover new things every day.
+It has been a personal journey for me to figure out what works and what doesn’t.
+Surprisingly, I’ve found that the plain classics seem to fit my style best.
+I now maintain a small collection of black and white baseball caps, with at least one or two being trucker caps.

-I took a gamble and picked up a pair of $ 5.99 each Acrylic baseball hats from Amazon.
-They are standard 6-panel caps with velcro extender in the back.
-Overall, they are acceptable for the price range, but I find my 100% cotton snapbacks for $ 10.99 are better quality and more comfortable.
+I took a gamble and picked up a pair of $5.99 acrylic baseball hats from Amazon.
+They are standard 6-panel caps with a velcro extender in the back.
+Overall, they are acceptable for the price range, but I find that my 100% cotton snapbacks, priced at $10.99, offer better quality and comfort.

 Update - 5 Month Review